barakeel/oeis-synthesis/README.md

 `solnewgpt` can be used to trained your machine learning model an create a new `cand` file.
 The format is "sequence>program" The program is written in reverse polish notation.

+Tip: If you do not have any solold file you may create a new solold file with "()" written in the first line.

+#### Bootstrapping a external self-learning process
 You can start a self-learning process by starting from the files `sol0` (to rename to `solold`) and `sol0gpt` to be used to produce the `cand` file.
 These files can be dowloaded by running: